2.3 Measuring Significance

 seeking a waiver with the SEC staff as well as consulting with their

 auditors and SEC legal counsel.
-For more information, see Section
+For additional guidance on Rule 3-13 waivers

 2.3.1.8 Measuring Significance After a Reverse Acquisition or a Reverse Recapitalization

-a reverse acquisition or reverse recapitalization, the acquired business
+accounted for as a reverse acquisition or reverse recapitalization, the

-(legal acquiree) is treated as the continuing reporting entity that acquired
+acquired business (legal acquiree) is treated as the continuing reporting

 -

-Reverse acquisition — Use the accounting acquirer’s audited annual financial statements (i.e., legal acquiree’s) if they have been filed with the SEC.
+Reverse acquisition — As stated in paragraph 2915.8 of the FRM, use the accounting acquirer’s audited annual financial statements (i.e., legal acquiree’s) if they have been filed with the SEC.
 This is because the accounting acquirer’s financial statements become those of the registrant under U.S. GAAP.

 -

-Reverse recapitalization — Use the private operating company’s audited annual financial statements (i.e., the legal acquiree’s) if they have been filed with the SEC.
+Reverse recapitalization — As stated in paragraph 2915.9 of the FRM, use the private operating company’s audited annual financial statements (i.e., the legal acquiree’s) if they have been filed with the SEC.

 Example 2-10